JuKu/java-i18n-gettext/README.md

 ### 1.0.4 (WIP)

-  - added support `skip` parameter in configuration
+  - added support for `skip` parameter in configuration

 ### 1.0.3